 Expanding on Turner’s technique, the Michigan CB has fast feet at the line and matches WRs with his fleet-footed style.
 He can flip outside and then snap back quickly to suffocate breaks back to the ball.
 Moreover, Turner can play catch technique and quickly flip his hips upfield to sustain acceleration.
 He smoothly transitions from backpedal to carry while keeping speed, displaying malleability in off-man.

 Moving on, Turner also shows great zone awareness and consistently keeps things in front of him.
-The Michigan CB can both match patterns and keep his eyes on the QB, to decipher intent and position himself accordingly.
+The Michigan CB can both match patterns and keep his eyes on the QB to decipher intent and position himself accordingly.
 He’s shown to process quickly in press, and he stays well-leveraged and flips his hips as soon as he sees WRs commit.
+This technical floor, combined with his mobility, allows him to play outside and in the slot.

 Turner’s processing is prevalent both in man and zone.
-In man coverage, he keys in on WRs hips downfield to respond quickly to breaks.
+In man coverage, he’s shown he can key in on WRs’ hips downfield to respond quickly to breaks.
 On scramble drills, Turner keeps his eyes toward the QB, staying ready to strike at the catch point.
 He has the awareness to process route concepts and identify underneath routes in zone.
-Turner can peel off receivers when QBs throw short amidst pressure, and he can break back and attack the ball in coverage.
+Furthermore, he can peel off receivers when QBs throw short amidst pressure, and he can break back and attack the ball in coverage.

 Overall, Turner has an urgent, alert playstyle that serves as a superb complement to his natural athleticism in coverage.
 That competitive energy also extends to playmaking situations, where Turner actively fights at the catch point, plays through the catch process, and shows good ball-tracking ability.

 Finally, in run support, Turner displays utility as well.
-The Michigan CB can recognize screen formations and engage quickly with closing speed, and he has an urgent energy in run support.
+The Michigan CB can recognize screen formations and engage quickly with his elite closing speed, and he has urgent energy in run support.
 Turner actively fights blocks, can swipe down anchors and clear contact with his lateral and straight-line burst, and he’s shown he can wrap up as a tackler coming downhill.
+He’s very hard to escape in pursuit due to his speed.

 Aside from his lighter weight, Turner doesn’t have many concentrated weaknesses.
 Instead, minor notes are peppered across his report.
 While the Michigan CB is fluid, he sometimes struggles to shrink himself and sink his hips effectively on in-breaking routes.
 Additionally, he can get too grabby when attempting to stick to WRs out of transitions.
 He sometimes relies too much on two-hand jams, which can lock out his hips.